Jesse Wharton

-Jesse Wharton (July 29, 1782 – July 22, 1833) was an attorney who briefly represented Tennessee in each house of Congress.
+Jesse Wharton (July 29, 1782 – July 22, 1833) was an attorney who briefly represented Tennessee in both houses of the United States Congress.

 Biography

 Wharton was born in Covesville, Albemarle County, Virginia; studied law at Dickinson College, was admitted to the Virginia bar, and practiced in Albemarle County.
-He married Mary "Polly" Philips (6 September 1786 – 11 April 1813), the daughter of Joseph Philips Jr. and Milberry Horn, on April 20, 1804, in Davidson County, Tennessee.
+He married Mary Philips (6 September 1786 – 11 April 1813), the daughter of Joseph Philips Jr. and Milberry Horn, on April 20, 1804, in Davidson County, Tennessee.
 They had five children: John Overton, Joseph Philips, Rhoda Ann, Sarah Angelina, and Mary Philips.
 Mary died at the age of 26.
 Wharton also had five children with his second wife, his cousin, Elizabeth Auston Rice, of Virginia.

 Career

 After moving to Tennessee, Wharton was elected as a Democratic Republican to the Tenth Congress as Representative in the United States House of Representatives, and served from March 4, 1807, to March 3, 1809.
 He was appointed to the United States Senate to fill the vacancy caused by the resignation of George W. Campbell and served from March 17, 1814, to October 10, 1815, when a successor was elected.
 He then returned to his law practice.
 In 1832 he was named to the Board of Visitors of the United States Military Academy.